The information on these pages should be used to research health risks and to inform the pre-travel consultation.

 Travellers should avoid contact with blood or body fluids.
 This includes:

 A sterile medical equipment kit may be helpful when travelling to resource poor areas.

 Vaccination could be considered for all travellers, and is recommended for those whose activities or medical history put them at increased risk including:

 Japanese Encephalitis (JE)

-JE occurs in this country.
-The affected areas are the far eastern maritime region of Khabarovsk.
-The peak period of the transmission season is typically July to September.
-Rarely cases in travellers are reported outside these months.
+JE occurs in this country, with affected areas considered to be in the far eastern maritime region, south of Khabarovsk.
+Transmission season is considered to be July to September.

 All travellers should avoid mosquito bites particularly between dusk and dawn.

 Rabies is a viral infection which is usually transmitted following contact with the saliva of an infected animal most often via a bite, scratch or lick to an open wound or mucous membrane (such as on the eye, nose or mouth).
 Although many different animals can transmit the virus, most cases follow a bite or scratch from an infected dog.
 In some parts of the world, bats are an important source of infection.